 Objectives/Student Outcomes Using this Learning Guide: Students in English classes can use the story as an example of allegory as it reveals historical truths and as an age-old literary technique for communication of important themes.
-Both research and writing skills can be sharpened through assignments as the end of the film.
-In history classes Animal Farm will enhance any study of the Soviet Union, international communism and the dangers of revolution.
+Both research and writing skills can be sharpened through assignments at the end of the film.
+In history classes, Animal Farm will enhance any study of the Soviet Union, international communism, and the dangers of revolution.

 Possible Problems: None.

 Enrichment Worksheets are a TWM innovation containing questions designed to get students thinking.
 Questions are focused on comprehension, application, analysis, syntheses or evaluation.
 Questions can be answered in class or as homework, as quick writes, journal entries, formal essays, or research papers.
 For a version of the Worksheet in word processing format, click here.

 Before 1991 the Communist ideology and the Soviet Union were considered major threats to the Western democracies.
 Billions of dollars were spent in what is generally known as "The Cold War" to both defeat communism and to establish capitalism as the dominating economic force in the world.
 Skirmishes erupted into actual warfare in this intense competition between the two systems of governing, most notably in Korea and Vietnam, and threatened nuclear confrontation in Cuba.
 But, in the end, the Soviet Union collapsed under the weight of its own inefficiency and its endemic corruption.
 In Animal Farm, Orwell demonstrates the pattern of corruption seen in many well-intended revolutions around the world that eventually led to the demise of the Russian Communist system.